stb-tester/stb-tester/README.rst

 class Position
     * `x` and `y`: Integer coordinates from the top left corner of the video frame.

+class Region
+    Rectangular region within the video frame.

+    `x` and `y` are the coordinates of the top left corner of the region, measured in pixels from the top left of the video frame.
+The `width` and `height` of the rectangle are also measured in pixels.

 class MotionResult
     * `timestamp`: Video stream timestamp.